-Ice Plant is a frost tender mat-forming perennial flower that is native to South Africa but is commonly grown throughout the southern United States as an annual.
-At maturity, this plant reaches the height of 2' and features cylindrical succulent green leaves and 2” white, pink, red, orange, yellow, and purple daisy-like flower heads.
-This plant can be grown in a container, attracts bees, and butterflies, tolerates drought, is resistant to deer, and self sows!
+Ice Plant is a frost-tender mat-forming perennial flower that is native to South Africa but is commonly grown throughout the southern United States as an annual.
+At maturity, this plant reaches a height of 2' and features cylindrical succulent green leaves and 2” white, pink, red, orange, yellow, and purple daisy-like flower heads.
+This plant can be grown in a container, attracts bees and butterflies, tolerates drought, is resistant to deer, and self-sows!

 Variety: Ice Plant

 Also Known As: Ice Daisy and Livingstone Daisy.

 Maturity (Blooms): Summer

 Light: Full sun.
 6 hours a day min.